Identifying Complex Hadamard Submatrices of the Fourier Matrices via Primitive Sets

-In the above definition, $j$ and $k$ run from $1$ to $m$.
+The Fourier matrix $\mathcal{F}_m$ is the $m\times m$ matrix whose $(j,k)$th entry is In the above definition, $j$ and $k$ run from $1$ to $m$.
 However, it is often more convenient to think of the rows and columns of a Fourier matrix as being indexed from $0$ to $m-1$, so that

 for $j$ and $k$ running from $0$ to $m-1$.
 When we select rows and columns from $\mathcal{F}_m$ in this paper, will we regard it as being indexed in this latter manner.

 \begin{defn} Let $J,K\subseteq\set{0,1,\ldots,m-1}$, with $\abs{J}=\abs{K}=n\leq m$, be a selection of rows and columns of $\mathcal{F}_m$.
 By $H_{J,K,m}$ we refer to the submatrix of $\mathcal{F}_m$ formed by keeping the rows $J$ and the columns $K$.
 That is, if $(j_1,j_2,\ldots,j_n)$ is a list of elements of $J$ ordered from least to greatest, and $(k_1,k_2,\ldots,k_n)$ is a list of elements of $K$ ordered from least to greatest, then the $(a,b)$th entry of $H_{J,K,m}$ is